howtocodeit/article-md/guides/the-ultimate-guide-to-rust-newtypes.md

 `String` also implements `Default`, but a "default email address" doesn't make much sense, so we don't derive it.
 And, since `String` isn't `Copy`, neither is `EmailAddress`.

-> **Build the habit**
+---info
-> Deriving these standard traits for _any_ type where they make sense is a good habit to develop – even if you don't immediately see a use for them.
+Build the habit

->
+Deriving these standard traits for _any_ type where they make sense is a good habit to develop – even if you don't immediately see a use for them.

-> This is especially important if you're writing a library, since your users won't be able to implement these traits themselves due to [the Orphan Rule]("#the-orphan-rule").
+This is especially important if you're writing a library, since your users won't be able to implement these traits themselves due to [the Orphan Rule]("#the-orphan-rule").
 They'd have to wrap your newtypes in their own newtypes just to get this basic functionality.

->
+Kiss those GitHub stars goodbye.
-> Kiss those GitHub stars goodbye.
+---

 But what about `Display`?
 There's no `derive` macro for `Display`, so let's do it manually for now.